alex-bahena/Pin-it/Assets/README.md

 ![Create-new-account](./imgs/create-your-account.png)

-5. Start adding your favorite online websites by clicking in new tilte.
+5. Start adding your favorite online websites by clicking in new tile.

 ![add-new-card](./imgs/new%20title.png)